Compare travel insurance for a trip to Cuba with theidol.com

 If you can't show proof, you’ll be forced to buy another policy from the State’s tourist assistance company Asistur, so pack a printout of your certificate of insurance in your hand luggage.

 Your Cuban trip could take in bustling cities, rolling countryside and blissful beaches, so choose a policy that’s right for your trip

 You’ll need a worldwide policy, but check that it does include Cuba.
 Some exclude the Caribbean (along with the USA, Canada and Mexico).

 If you travel abroad more than twice a year it's probably cheaper to buy annual or multi-trip cover.
 It’s more flexible too - you can take trips at short notice without having to organise single trip insurance for each one.

-Unless you’re travelling alone, see if you can get cheaper cover with couples’ travel, or family policy.
+Unless you’re travelling alone, see if you can get cheaper cover with a policy for couples or familes.

 If you’re carrying laptops, tablets, phones and cameras, check your travel insurance covers them.
 If it falls short, consider standalone gadget insurance with worldwide cover.

 You’ll need to get a tourist card before you travel if you're travelling for leisure.

 There are a number of other visa categories for non-tourists - check Gov.uk for the latest advice.